moferg/cl-calculator/README.md

 # cl-calculator
-This project is a command line interface calculator
+This program is a command line interface calculator